Aruba’s Holidays & Traditions

 Flag & Anthem Day

-On March 18, 1948, the Aruban politician Shon A. Eman presented the first formal proposal for Aruba’s separation from the Netherlands Antilles.
+On March 18, 1948, the Aruban politician Shon A. Eman presented the first formal proposal for the self-determination of the Aruban people to Queen Juliana of the Netherlands.
 In 1976, twenty-eight years later to the day, political leader Betico Croes declared the first Flag & Anthem Day.
 This patriotic holiday is celebrated with a scout parade, a classic-car parade, sporting events, a folkloric performance at Plaza Betico Croes, and special cultural activities at museums in downtown Oranjestad.
 Arubans are especially proud of their beautiful anthem, “Aruba Dushi Tera,” a waltz composed by three of Aruba’s celebrated artists: Juan Chabaya “Padu” Lampe, Rufo Wever, and Hubert Booi.

 On the days between Christmas and New Year’s Day, local businesses and residences fire up pagaras—long strings of Chinese firecrackers—in order to ward off evil spirits for the coming year.
 The length of a pagara sometimes reflects a business’s success in the previous year, and some pagaras can last as long as half an hour once lit!
 The lighting of a pagara is no small deal; the event is scheduled days in advance so that as many onlookers as possible can attend.

 On April 27, the Dutch Kingdom celebrates the official birthday and coronation of its beloved king, King Willem Alexander.
 On Aruba, this special day is filled with activities including official ceremonies, kite-flying competitions, sporting events, parades featuring national music, and other family activities, all of which encourage and reflect national unity and togetherness.